PhilChodrow/website_source/content/teaching_testimonials.md

 date = 2017-08-24
 +++

+## 6.268: Network Science and Models (Spring, 2018)

+- *Phil, You are the best TA ever.
+Please keep it up!!*

 ## 6.041/6.341: Introduction to Probability (Fall 2017)

 - *Model TA.
 Responsive, engaging, tried multiple approaches to explain when it wasn't sticking.
 Clear, direct and helpful. **Wish every TA was like him.***